zuleika326/phase-0-completing-assignments-learn-lab-gem/README.md

 ## Learning Goals

+- Install and configure the `learn-lab` gem.
-- Understand the steps needed to complete an assignment and submit it in Canvas
+- Understand the steps needed to complete an assignment and submit it in Canvas.

 ## Introduction